-WordPress SEO Tips to Boost Your Site Rankings
+WordPress SEO Guide: Tips to Boost Your Site Rankings

 The first and foremost task in your SEO endeavor is to research keywords you want your site to rank for.
 You need to go all out with competitor research when coming up with your own list of keywords.